Electricity sector in South Africa: Progress

 Also in June 2025, it was announced that South African solar service provider Wetility had signed a R500 million deal with investment fund manager Jaltech, to fund the expansion of solar and battery systems across South Africa.
 The agreement will support the rollout of over 16 megawatts of distributed solar power, and avoid more than 25,000 metric tons of carbon emissions.
 The companies had worked together before, however this deal represents a significant expansion of their partnership.

 In July 2025, it was reported that Eskom planned to decommission 23 gigawatts of electricity generated from five coal power stations by 2040.
 These stations would be replaced with alternatives such as hydro, gas, and nuclear power generation.
 The Just Energy Transition (JET) plans were announced before the South African Government's Portfolio Committee on Electricity and Energy.

 As part of its JET, by 2040, Eskom plans to increase its hydro output from 3GW to 5GW, its other renewable energy type output from 3GW to 32GW, its gas output to 12GW, and its nuclear output to 10GW.
 Despite taking coal stations offline over this period, the power utility stated that its total electricity output would increase from 47GW in 2025 to 77GW in 2040.

 In September 2025, the Carissa Wind Energy Facility (WEF), near Beaufort West, in the Western Cape, secured Environmental Authorisation (EA).
 With its capacity of 1,000 MW, it became the largest permitted wind farm in South Africa.

 In October 2025, the European Union pledged to invest €11.5 billion (~ R231 billion) into South African clean energy, infrastructure, and pharmaceutical projects.
 A large portion of the investment aims to accelerate South Africa's shift to renewable energy, via new power generation capacity, grid upgrades, energy storage, and green hydrogen.

+In May 2026, it was reported that Eskom Green had launched a R1.2 billion strategy to integrate renewable energy into its existing power generation network.
+Eskom aims to generate around 6 GW of new capacity by 2030, through a series of prioritized green projects.
+The first such project is the 75 MW solar facility at the Lethabo plant in the Free State.